FeherBalazs/cora/results/research_journal.md

   - Interpretation and next steps:
     - It seems like with increasing depth the top latent generates less and less separable features.

-- Try next:
-  - start refactoring the code to make it simpler
-  - Get back to block1 - and iterate quicly with linear probing as direct feedback on how data augmentation, and regularisation can improve representations; I could also experiment faster with more hidden dim and num heads
-  - Block6:
-    - oscillation reduction: lower learning rate from 0.0005 ro 0.0003
-    - maybe need to revisit iPC
-    - have to revisit latent resetting

-Criticism:
-  - normal ViT with the same architecture as my 6 block 1 head, 64 dim model reaches 76% accuracy in 64 epochs
-  - this means it has the representational capacity for good features.
-Good enough for this classification.

-Ideas to test:
- - what is the effect of decreasing batch size? can we do training like starting from 256 batches, then reduce to 128, 64, 32, 16, 8, 4, 2, 1? would it improve reconstruction and linear probing results?
- - add dropout
- - lower weight updates to 0.0001
- - experiment with converging up to a certain energy during inference, instead for a fixed number of steps
- - experiment with muzero like regularisation as planned. start small. commit first initial probing results.